Online Password Security

 PokerStars employs some of the toughest and most secure systems to protect the integrity of your account.

 However, your account is only as secure as its weakest link, which for many people is their password.
 This information doesn't just apply to your PokerStars account, but also other online, password protected services that you might use.

-Password protection is your responsibility and leads to secure online poker management.
+Password protection is your responsibility and leads to secure online management.
 We can't emphasize this enough.
 Treat your PokerStars account like a bank account - it's your money, and we want to help you protect your funds.

 There are three main ways that your password can be compromised:

 - Someone can obtain your password if you tell them.